Centre for Molecular and Nanomedical Sciences

 Research activities of Centre for Molecular and Nanomedical Sciences:

-Current research :
+Current research

 • Cancer Biology Lab: Studying the molecular mechanism of angiogenesis development in breast cancer using Rat and mouse breast cancer models and also discovering novel drugs from marine sponge associated symbionts.
+Also, Exploring the molecular mechanisms of cancer therapeutics in different cancer models.

 • Synthetic Biology Lab: Targeting microbial therapeutic enzymes and extremozymes (streptokinase (SK), tissue plasminogen activator (tPA), urokinase (UK) and nattokinase, Lipases and proteases, using latest synthetic biology techniques.

 • Regeneration and Stem cell Biology Lab: Developing serum free alternative for Fetal Bovine serum for animal cell culture using earthworm coelomic fluid.
+Developing cryomedium for Stem cell storage and organoid storage.
+Providing scientific molecular evidences for traditional medicines practised in southern India.
+Profiling the miRNAs, stem cell niche and exploring molecular potential behind it.

 Future research directions: